Monday, 10 August 2015

 Some of the Important features of this temple are

-The temple is facing east with entrance on south side.
-There is no Rajagopuram, but up to mottai Gopuram level.
-There is a second level Rajagopuram.
-Dwajasthambam, Balipeedam and Rishabam are in the outer prakaram.
+The temple faces east with the entrance on the south side.
+There is no Rajagopuram, but up to the mottai Gopuram level.
+There is a second-level Rajagopuram.
+Dwajasthambam, Balipeedam, and Rishabam are in the outer prakaram.

-In the outer prakaram Sannadhi for Ambal ( No koshta moortham in the sanctum niches ), Navagrahas and statues of Pickshadanar, Shiva Parvati, Sapthamatrikas, Vinayagar excavated at the temple ( Kept in an enclosure ), Bhairavar, Yagasalai and madapalli.
-In the inner prakaram there is no sannadhi except Nandhi.
+In the outer prakaram Sannadhi for Ambal (No koshta moortham in the sanctum niches), Navagrahas and statues of Pickshadanar, Shiva Parvati, Sapthamatrikas, Vinayagar, excavated at the temple (Kept in an enclosure), Bhairavar, Yagasalai, and madapalli.
+In the inner praharam, there is no sannadhi except Nandhi.

 ARCHITECTURE

-The temple consists of Sanctum Sanctorum, antarala, ardhamandapam and mukha mandapam.
-Moolavar vimanam is of ekathala stone Vimanam and the kalasam is also made of stone.
-The Sikaram and the kalsam are dark black/ green colour stones.
+The temple consists of the sanctum Sanctorum, antarala, ardhamandapam, and mukha mandapam.
+Moolavar vimanam is of eka tala stone vimanam, and the kalasam is also made of stone.
+The sigaram and the kalsam are dark black/ green colour stones.

 HISTORY